 There are several types of emails that a registered learner on FutureLearn may receive.

-Manually scheduled by partners and are used on an ad-hoc basis to send important updates to learners, for example, a reminder of an upcoming live event.
+Manually scheduled by partners and used on an ad-hoc basis to send important updates to learners, for example, a reminder of an upcoming live event.
 Additional emails can be sent to the following groups of learners:

 - all learners

 - fully participated learners

 - learners who have not visited a step

 Fully Participated learners are learners who have marked at least 50% of the steps on the course as complete.

 Don’t use additional emails to send an ‘end of week 1 email’ or similar because some learners will be in week 1 while others week 2 which creates a confusing learning experience.

 Sent to learners based on their progress learning on an open course.
 They are not sent to learners on invite-only (private) courses.
 A description of what is stated in the intervention emails can be downloaded at the bottom of this page.

 If a learner unsubscribes from the automated intervention emails they will also stop receiving any other emails related to the course run (all the emails described on this page).